 Resources › For Students and Parents University of Oklahoma: Acceptance Rate and Admissions Statistics Share Flipboard Email Print John Elk III / Getty Images For Students and Parents College Admissions Testing Graphs College Admissions Process College Profiles College Rankings Choosing A College Application Tips Essay Samples & Tips College Financial Aid Extracurricular Activities Advanced Placement Homework Help Private School Test Prep College Life Graduate School Business School Law School Distance Learning View More by Allen Grove Dr. Allen Grove is an Alfred University English professor and a college admissions expert with 20 years of experience helping students transition to college.
 Updated May 08, 2019 The University of Oklahoma is a public research university with an acceptance rate of 78%.
 OU's low state tuition and high-quality academics and student life have earned it high rankings for value.
 The school boasts a large number of National Merit Scholars and Rhodes Scholars.
 In athletics, the University of Oklahoma Sooners compete in the Division I NCAA Big 12 Conference.
 Popular sports include basketball, gymnastics, soccer, and track and field.
 Considering applying to University of Oklahoma?
 Here are the admissions statistics you should know including average SAT/ACT scores and GPAs of admitted students.
 Acceptance Rate During the 2017-18 admissions cycle, University of Oklahoma had an acceptance rate of 78%.
 This means that for every 100 students who applied, 78 students were admitted, making OU's admissions process somewhat competitive.
 Admissions Statistics (2017-18) Number of Applicants 15,811 Percent Admitted 78% Percent Admitted Who Enrolled (Yield) 31% SAT Scores and Requirements University of Oklahoma requires that all applicants submit either SAT or ACT scores.
 During the 2017-18 admissions cycle, 34% of admitted students submitted SAT scores.
 SAT Range (Admitted Students) Section 25th Percentile 75th Percentile ERW 580 670 Math 560 680 ERW=Evidence-Based Reading and Writing This admissions data tells us that most of OU's admitted students fall within the top 35% nationally on the SAT.
 For the evidence-based reading and writing section, 50% of students admitted to University of Oklahoma scored between 580 and 670, while 25% scored below 580 and 25% scored above 670.
 On the math section, 50% of admitted students scored between 560 and 680, while 25% scored below 560 and 25% scored above 680.
 Applicants with a composite SAT score of 1350 or higher will have particularly competitive chances at OU.
 Requirements University of Oklahome does not require the SAT writing section.
 OU considers your highest composite score from a single test date and does not superscore the SAT.
 At OU, SAT Subject tests are not required.
 ACT Scores and Requirements OU requires that all applicants submit either SAT or ACT scores.
 During 2017-18 admission cycle, 84% of admitted students submitted ACT scores.
 ACT Range (2017-18) Section 25th Percentile 75th Percentile English 22 30 Math 22 27 Composite 23 29 This admissions data tells us that most of OU's admitted students fall within the top 31% nationally on the ACT.
 The middle 50% of students admitted to University of Oklahoma received a composite ACT score between 23 and 29, while 25% scored above 29 and 25% scored below 23.
 Requirements Note that University of Oklahoma does not superscore ACT results; your highest composite ACT will be considered.
 OU does not require the ACT writing section.
 GPA In 2018, OU's incoming freshman class had an average high school GPA of 3.63.
 These results suggest that most successful applicants to University of Oklahoma have primarily A and B grades.
 Self-Reported GPA/SAT/ACT Graph University of Oklahoma Applicants' Self-Reported GPA/SAT/ACT Graph.
 Data courtesy of Cappex.
 The admissions data in the graph is self-reported by applicants to University of Oklahoma.
 GPAs are unweighted.
 Find out how you compare to accepted students, see the real-time graph, and calculate your chances of getting in with a free Cappex account.
 Admissions Chances University of Oklahoma, which accepts over three-quarters of applicants, has a slightly selective admissions process.
 If your SAT/ACT scores and GPA fall within the school's average ranges, you have a strong chance of being accepted.
 Keep in mind that OU has a holistic admissions process involving other factors beyond your grades and test scores.
 Strong application essays and glowing letters of recommendation can strengthen your application, as can participation in meaningful extracurricular activities and a rigorous course schedule.
 Students with particularly compelling stories or achievements can still receive serious consideration even if their test scores are outside OU's average range.
 All admissions data has been sourced from the National Center for Education Statistics and University of Oklahoma Undergraduate Admissions Office.
-Continue Reading How Competitive Is Auburn University's Admissions Process?
-How Competitive Is the University of Tennessee's Admissions Process?
-How Competitive Is Michigan State's Admissions Process?
-How Competitive Is University of Central Florida's Admissions Process?
-How Competitive Is University of Alabama's Admissions Process?
-How Competitive Is University of Wisconsin's Admissions Process?
-How Competitive Is Penn State's Admissions Process?
+Continue Reading How Competitive Is University of Cincinnati's Admissions Process?
+How Competitive Is University of Missouri's Admissions Process?
+How Competitive Is University of Vermont's Admissions Process?
+How Competitive Is University of San Diego's Admissions Process?
+How Competitive Is UC Riverside's Admissions Process?
+How Competitive Is University of Richmond's Admissions Process?
+How Competitive Is University of Oregon's Admissions Process?
+How Competitive Is University of Mississippi's Admissions Process?
+How Competitive Is Kent State's Admissions Process?
+How Competitive Is Chapman University's Admissions Process?
 How Competitive Is BYU's Admissions Process?
-How Competitive Is UC Santa Cruz's Admissions Process?
-How Competitive Is University of Michigan's Admissions Process?
-How Competitive Is UNC Charlotte's Admissions Process?
-How Competitive Is UC Davis' Admissions Process?
-How Competitive Is University of Illinois at Urbana-Champaign's Admissions Process?
-How Competitive Is University of South Florida's Admissions Process?
-How Competitive Is Emory University's Admissions Process?
-How Competitive Is LSU's Admissions Process?
+How Competitive Is University of Houston's Admissions Process?
+How Competitive Is Florida International University's Admissions Process?
+How Competitive Is University of San Francisco's Admissions Process?
+How Competitive Is Elon University's Admissions Process?
+How Competitive Is University of Rhode Island's Admissions Process?